CoderDennis/decorum/notes.md

 ### What is a Shrinker?

-A function that takes a PRNG history and a test function and searches through a stream of shortlex smaller histories.
+A function that takes a PRNG history, a generator, and a test function and searches through a stream of shortlex smaller histories.

 Iterate through those histories until:
 - A. we find one that still fails the test